A Friday Night Lights Appreciation: The Best of Times

 “Bakersfield must be destroyed!”

-I also have an historical penchant for being one of the few in a theater for certain movie gems that weren’t successful during their first run (Hickey & Boggs, The Ninth Configuration, The Yakuza, I could go on…), so my motivation should be transparent.
+I also have an historical penchant for being one of the few in a theater for certain movie gems that weren’t successful during their first run — Hickey & Boggs, The Ninth Configuration, The Yakuza, I could go on… So my motivation should be transparent.
 Today, some of them have a good following (mainstream or cult) and are better appreciated now compared to back then.
 Such is the case for taking another look at one of these forgotten films, and a favorite of mine.
 The Best of Times (1986) was directed by Roger Spottiswoode.
 More significantly, it was written by Ron Shelton (of later Bull Durham, White Men Can’t Jump and Tin Cup fame).
-And just because it’s a sports-themed comedy, doesn’t mean it lacked in sentiment or had something to say.
+And just because it’s a sports-themed comedy, doesn’t mean it lacked in sentiment or had nothing to say.
 Quite the contrary.

 “No such thing as luck!
 Victories for the underdog are an aberration on the order of the universe.
 That’s why I’ve had damn few losses in my time.
 The biggest one was the day you married my daughter.” ~ Jack’s father-in-law

 One of the better voice-over prologues by comedian-turned-actor Robin Williams brought just the right sense of plain-speaking (“We have the worst goddamn weather in the world.”), geographical location, and local history to set this tale in motion.
 It firmly conjured for the viewer a world many would choose to forget (or at least push back into the old memory attic).

 Raise your hand if you’ve attended every single high school reunion since graduation.
 If you have, congrats; you’re in the happy minority.
 It seems many of the things we experienced (or were scarred by) for the first time, happened to us while in that

 cauldron upper grade institution.
 This movie gleefully glanced at that misery.
 Most of the time, in a non-traumatic manner.